 What causes low milk production?

-Mothers with previous breast surgery that cut some of the nerves, milk-making tissue, or milk ducts, may have difficulty producing enough milk to fully feed a baby.
+Previous breast surgery that cut some of the nerves, milk-making tissue, or milk ducts

 Other factors can also lead to insufficient milk production.
-Maternal smoking has been shown to result in less milk.
-Some medications and herbal preparations have a negative effect on the amount of milk produced.
+Maternal smoking and alcohol consumption has been shown to result in less milk.
+Some medicines and herbal preparations can also decrease milk production.
 Hormonal forms of birth control, especially any containing estrogen, have been found to have a big impact on milk production.
-However, some mothers report a drop in milk production after receiving/taking a progestin-only contraceptive during the first four to eight weeks after delivery (postpartum).
-Milk production may also decrease if you become pregnant again.
+However, some mothers report a drop in milk production even after receiving or taking a progestin-only contraceptive during the first 4 to 8 weeks after delivery (postpartum).
+Milk production may also decrease if you nurse or pump less often than you did before, get sick, are stressed, or become pregnant again.

-If insufficient milk production seems to be a problem, yet the baby seems to be sucking effectively, your doctor or certified lactation consultant (IBCLC) may recommend the following:
+If insufficient milk production seems to be a problem, yet the baby seems to be sucking effectively, your healthcare provider or certified lactation consultant (IBCLC) may recommend the following:

-Increase the number of breastfeedings to 10 to 12 in 24 hours.
+Increase the number of breastfeedings or breast pumpings to 10 to 12 times in 24 hours.

 Increase the amount of skin-to-skin contact you have with your baby.
 Take off your shirt and baby's shirt and place your baby on your chest with a sheet or shirt over both of you.

-A review of your health history with you to discover if there may be a health condition, treatment, or medication interfering with milk production.
+Review your health history with your healthcare provider or lactation consultant.
+This may help to discover if a health condition, treatment, or medicine is interfering with milk production.

 You also may want to:

-Pump your breasts for several minutes after breastfeeding, using a hospital-grade electric breast pump.
+Pump your breasts for several minutes after breastfeeding.

-Ask your doctor or a certified lactation consultant (IBCLC) about taking a galactogogue, which is a medication or an herbal preparation found to have a positive effect on milk production.
+Ask your healthcare provider or a certified lactation consultant (IBCLC) about taking a galactogogue.
+This is a medicine or an herbal preparation found to have a positive effect on milk production.